rpetit3/dragonflye/README.md

 ## FAQ

-* _Perl?!?!
-Perl?!?
-Really, why Perl?_

-  Dragonflye is a fok of Shovill, and Shovill was written in Perl.
-Haha so yeah, instead of writing from scratch, I dusted off the old Perl skills.
-Upon which the Perl interpretor basically told me I sucked at Perl every time I tried to make a change (haha kept forgetting the semi-colons at the end of the line!).

 * _Does `dragonflye` accept Illumina reads?_

   No, this is strictly for Nanopore reads only.
 If you want to assemble Illumina reads, use [Shovill](https://github.com/tseemann/shovill).